microsoft/FluidFramework/packages/framework/last-edited/README.md

 This will make sure that the root component loads before any other component and it tracks every op in the Container.

-The IComponentLastEditedTracker can be retrieved from the root component.
-Registering for "lastEditedChanged" event on the IComponentLastEditedTracker will give the last edited details everytime it changes.
-For example:
+The IComponentLastEditedTracker can be retrieved from the root component:
 ```
 const response = await containerRuntime.request({ url: "/" });
 const rootComponent = response.value;
 const lastEditedTracker = rootComponent.IComponentLastEditedTracker;

-lastEditedTracker.on("lastEditedChanged", (lastEditDetails: ILastEditDetails) => {
-    // Do something cool.
-});
 ```